 The State of California, through the California Student Aid Commission (CSAC) sponsors the Cal Grant A, B, and C Programs for undergraduate students.

-Types of Cal Grant Awards
+Cal Grant Awards

 Cal Grant A can be used for tuition and fees at public and private colleges as well as some occupational and career colleges.
 To get this Cal Grant, you need to be working toward a bachelor's degree.